-Core Business: Manufacturing of acoustic guitars is Australia.
+Core Business: Manufacturing of acoustic guitars, electric bass guitars and lap steel guitars in Australia.

 Sales Method: No direct sales.
 Sales through retail stores and distributors.

 Cole Clark steel string acoustic guitars are the only main stream acoustic to use a Spanish heel or integral neck construction.
 This means the neck is glued to the face along with the sides and the back so the neck is one piece all the way to the sound hole.
-On other guitars, the body is made then the neck attached, mostly with a bolt or dove tail join.
-Due to our method, the sound is unique.
+On other guitars, the body is made, then the neck is attached, mostly with a bolt or dove tail join.
+The integral neck construction is essential for our advanced pickup technology and gives our guitars a unique character.
 Cole Clark also has a carved top and back and uses a ridge system to join the sides to the top and back instead of kerfing.